CSU-ServerSide-Fall-23/Group_3/README.md

 # Group_3
 Philip Nguyen, Ai Tran

-Download Visual Studio Code: https://code.visualstudio.com/download

-After downloading Visual Studio Code, make sure to install Npm and Yarn

-Download the project, and make sure to open the terminal and type npm install react-scripts to download the necessary node_modules.

-You have to create an API key from Google to be able to use the map.
+To ensure that the project can run.
+You have to create an API key from google to be able to use the map.
+Here https://mapsplatform.google.com/.

-Google Map API Link : https://mapsplatform.google.com/.

 After getting your API key, go into Map.js located in src/components, and after key, paste your API key in between the quotes.

-Open the terminal and type yarn start to start the react app.
+Open the terminal and type yarn start or npm start to start the react app.